scikit-learn-fondation/varia/administration/job_community.md

 -	Promote the activities and the members of the Consortium via the website and the Twitter feed.

 ### Skills

 -	Good knowledge of the scientific Python stack.
+-	Excellent communication skills to foster team work.
+-	A keen interest for open-source projects and communities
 -	Knowledge of statistical data analysis.
--	Excellent communication skills to foster a team work environment.
--	Knowledge of website and social network management.
+-	Interest in web and social network communication.

--	A keen interest for open-source projects and communities
+We are open to junior or senior profiles.